MEETS @ ALCOA HIGH SCHOOL (NEW BUILDING)

 What should I wear?

 We seek to have a welcoming environment in which everyone wears whatever makes them most comfortable.
 For some that may mean jeans or shorts and for others it may mean a suit.

 Where will I take my children?

 At present, and in an experimental phase, we have just classes for Kindergarten-3rd graders and 4th-5th graders, and those kids may be checked in by going to your immediate right upon entry (the front right section of the lunchroom at AHS).
-While COVID-19 is still an ongoing risk, we seat you and your children (as well as every family unit) at your own table, a safe distance apart from all other tables.
+While COVID-19 is still an ongoing risk, we seat you and your other children (as well as every family unit) at your own table, a safe distance apart from all other tables.

 What will the music and preaching be like?